 Upon completion, a final report including pictures, is required of all grant recipients.
 The report should outline the project's installation, challenges, and plan for the first year.
 This report should be submitted within one month of the project install date.
 The report should have at least 3 high quality photos that the WCCD may use on our website and in publications to display and share the grant projects.
-The report and photos should be submitted digitally to the WCCD Community Forester at summer@washtenawcd.org.
+Photos can be a before and after, members of the community doing the install etc. This is an opportunity to showcase your project as it comes to life!
+The report and photos should be submitted digitally to the WCCD Community Forester at matt@washtenawcd.org.